-Camp Elk River is a year-round destination best known for its equestrian center and a wide array of horse programs.
-From woods to wetlands and prairies to rolling hills, campers will enjoy Camp Elk River’s beautiful 1,130 acres through a variety of safe and fun activities.
+Camp Elk River is a year-round destination best known for its variety of horse programs and mountain bike trail equipped with a skills course.
+From woods to wetlands and prairies to rolling hills, campers will enjoy Camp Elk River’s beautiful 1,130 acres through safe and fun activities.

 Some of Camp Elk River summer attractions include: